 She has a strong interest in intercultural communication and the first amendment and sometimes includes these themes in her classes.
 One project in which she matched up international students with American students was profiled in an article, here.

-Linville has written and edited textbook articles and chapters for Boynton-Cook, Cengage, and other companies, including two articles for the Sacramento State Student Writing Handbook, one of which was updated for the CSUS Writing Across the Curriculum website here.
+Linville has written and edited textbook articles and chapters for Boynton-Cook, Cengage, and other companies, including two articles for the Sacramento State Student Writing Handbook.
+An updated version of one of these articles, "Real World Writing: What Employers Expect," can be read here.

 Cynthia is a poet whose work has appeared in many publications and several anthologies, and her two poetry collections, The Lost Thing (2012) and Out of Reach (2014), are available from